$\pi_1$-injective proper maps between non-compact surfaces: Proofs of the main theorems

 At first, suppose $n>0$.
 By the previous paragraph, without loss of generality, we may assume $f$ is an $n$-sheeted covering map.
-Now, covering space theory \cite[Proposition 1.37.]{MR1867354} gives a self-homeomorphism $h$ of $\Bbb C^*$ such that $f(z)=h(z^n)$ for all $z\in \Bbb C^*$.
+Now, covering space theory \cite[Proposition 1.37]{MR1867354} gives a self-homeomorphism $h$ of $\mathbb C^*$ such that $f(z)=h(z^n)$ for all $z\in \mathbb C^*$.
 Certainly, $h$ is orientation-preserving.
 By \Cref{homogeneity} below, we may assume $f(1)=1=h(1)$.
-Now, \cite[Theorem 5.7.]{MR214087} tells that there exists a level-preserving homeomorphism $\mathcal H\colon \Bbb C^*\times [0,1]\to\Bbb C^*\times [0,1]$ which agrees with $h$ on $\Bbb C^*\times 0$ and with $\text{Id}_{\Bbb C^*}$ on $\Bbb C^*\times1$.
-The projection $\Bbb C^*\times [0,1]\to \Bbb C^*$ is proper implies $h$ is properly homotopic to $\text{Id}_{\Bbb C^*}$.
+Now, \cite[Theorem 5.7]{MR214087} tells that there exists a level-preserving homeomorphism $\mathcal H\colon \mathbb C^*\times [0,1]\to\mathbb C^*\times [0,1]$ which agrees with $h$ on $\mathbb C^*\times 0$ and with $\operatorname{Id}_{\mathbb C^*}$ on $\mathbb C^*\times1$.
+The projection $\mathbb C^*\times [0,1]\to \mathbb C^*$ is proper implies $h$ is properly homotopic to $\operatorname{Id}_{\mathbb C^*}$.
 So we are done when $\deg(f)=n>0$.

 Now, assume $\deg(f)=n<0$.
-Since the complex conjugation is an orientation-reversing self-homeomorphism of $\Bbb C$, the map $\overline f\colon \Bbb C^*\ni z\longmapsto \overline{f(z)}\in \Bbb C^*$ is orientation-preserving of degree $-n$.
-Thus, $\overline f$ is properly homotopic to $\Bbb C^*\ni z\longmapsto z^{-n}\in \Bbb C^*$ by the previous case.
-Therefore, $f$ is properly homotopic to $\Bbb C^*\ni z\longmapsto \overline z^{-n}\in \Bbb C^*$. \end{proof}
+Since the complex conjugation is an orientation-reversing self-homeomorphism of $\mathbb C$, the map $\overline f\colon \mathbb C^*\ni z\longmapsto \overline{f(z)}\in \mathbb C^*$ is orientation-preserving of degree $-n$.
+Thus, $\overline f$ is properly homotopic to $\mathbb C^*\ni z\longmapsto z^{-n}\in \mathbb C^*$ by the previous case.
+Therefore, $f$ is properly homotopic to $\mathbb C^*\ni z\longmapsto \overline z^{-n}\in \mathbb C^*$. \end{proof}

 It is known that every connected, boundaryless manifold $M$ is homogeneous, i.e., for any two points $x$ and $y$ of $M$, there exists a homeomorphism $h$ of $M$ sending $x$ to $y$.
-Moreover, one can also show that the homeomorphism $h$ can be chosen so that it is homotopic to the identity map of $M$ \cite[Lemma 6.4]{MR1254439}.
-In case $M$ is non-compact, \Cref{disk} tells us that the homeomorphism $h$ can be chosen so that it becomes properly homotopic to the identity of $M$.
+Moreover, \Cref{disk} tells us that the homeomorphism $h$ can be chosen so that it becomes properly homotopic to the identity of $M$.

 \begin{proposition} \textup{Let $M$ be an orientable, connected topological manifold without boundary.
 If $x$ and $y$ are two points of $M$, then there exists a self-homeomorphism $\varphi\colon M\to M$ properly homotopic to the identity of $M$ such that $\varphi(x)=y$.} \end{proposition}